DAC Student Resources

 Notetaking Technology:

 DAC can assign a license to students as a notetaker type accommodation, contact us if interested.
 Glean is a tool that helps students in capturing everything occuring in their live classes.
 Glean can audio record and produce an automated transcript of a live in person or virtual class.
 It also provides support in your notetaking and allows you to go back to the recording to fill in your own notes!
-Check out GLEAN website if you are interested and let a DAC staff member know.
+Check out Genio website if you are interested and let a DAC staff member know.

 Once Disability Access Center assigns you a license, here's helpful info when starting Glean: